Visualizing microfluidics

 Surface plasmon resonance (SPR)

-Xiao et al. developed an innovative miniaturized biosensor by integrating a 3D-printed unibody microfluidic channel directly onto a SPR sensing surface (Figure 4).
-This platform achieved robust sealing and reliable sensing under high flow, with readout performed using a smartphone camera.
-It demonstrated real-time monitoring of protein interactions while reducing both cost and footprint, highlighting its suitability for portable biosensing applications [7].
+Xiao et al. integrated a 3D-printed microfluidic channel onto a SPR sensing surface (Figure 4), achieving reliable sensing under high flow, while a smartphone camera recorded signals.
+The platform enabled real-time monitoring of protein interactions at low cost and footprint, making it suitable for portable biosensing applications [7].

 Fluorescence microscopy

-Fluorescence microscopy remains the dominant optical imaging technique in microfluidics due to its sensitivity and specificity.
-It enables quantitative detection of low-concentration samples and dynamic visualization of cellular or molecular events.
+Fluorescence microscopy is the most used optical imaging technique in microfluidics due to its sensitivity and specificity.
+It enables quantitative detection of low-concentration samples and the dynamic visualization of cellular or molecular events.

-Aldridge et al. applied time-lapse fluorescence microscopy within microfluidic chambers to track single-cell responses of Mycobacterium species to antibiotics.
-Fluorescence imaging enabled the real-time tracking of growth, division, and morphological changes in single cells under controlled antibiotic exposure (Figure 5), providing insights into the heterogeneity of drug responses within bacterial populations.
-Phase-contrast imaging provided structural visualization [8].
+Aldridge et al. applied time-lapse fluorescence microscopy within microfluidic chambers to track growth, division, and morphological changes in single Mycobacterium cells under controlled antibiotic exposure (Figure 5).
+In addition, phase-contrast imaging provided structural visualization [8].
+This setup can be used to investigate the heterogeneity of drug responses within bacterial populations.

 Confocal microscopy

-Witt et al. combined confocal laser scanning microscopy (Figure 6) with bright-field imaging to examine calcium carbonate nucleation inside giant unilamellar vesicles formed by droplet microfluidics.
-Fluorescent labeling defined vesicle boundaries, while confocal imaging captured crystal growth and lipid-crystal interactions, confirmed by atomic force microscopy [9].
+Witt et al. combined confocal laser scanning microscopy (Figure 6) with bright-field imaging to examine the nucleation of calcium carbonate inside giant unilamellar vesicles formed by droplet microfluidics.
+Fluorescent labeling defined vesicle boundaries, while confocal imaging captured crystal growth and lipid-crystal interactions [9].

 Light-sheet fluorescence microscopy (LSFM)

-The light sheet fluorescence microscopy (LSFM) illuminates samples with a thin light sheet orthogonal to detection, reducing photobleaching and enabling rapid volumetric microfluidic imaging, making it ideal for live-cell imaging.
+The light sheet fluorescence microscopy (LSFM) illuminates samples with a thin light sheet perpendicular to the sample.
+It reduces photobleaching and enables rapid volumetric imaging, which is suitable for live-cell imaging.

-Memeo et al. used this imaging technique to dynamically view Drosophila embryos in flow, combining dual-sided waveguide illumination with a microfluidic chamber to minimize light scattering and motion blur and improve resolution [10].
+Memeo et al. used LSFM to image Drosophila embryos in a microfluidic chamber under dynamic flow.
+It used dual-sided waveguide illumination to minimize light scattering and motion blur, and improve resolution [10].

-An Airy-beam LSFM system integrated with quantitative phase imaging (QPI) (Figure 7) extended the field of view while maintaining low phototoxicity.
-It allowed acquisition of structural (fluorescent) and biophysical (phase-based) data from flowing cells, providing insights into subcellular processes such as metabolic localization influenced by cellular noise [11].
+An Airy-beam LSFM system integrated with quantitative phase imaging (QPI) (Figure 7) allowed a wider field of view while maintaining low phototoxicity.
+It acquired structural (fluorescent) and biophysical (phase-based) data from flowing cells, which can be used to study metabolic localization influenced by cellular noise [11].

 Imaging flow cytometry

-Flow cytometry imaging techniques couple flow cytometry with microscopy for high-throughput, high-content single-cell analysis.
+Flow cytometry imaging techniques couple flow cytometry with microscopy for high-throughput single-cell analysis.

-Yuan et al. developed a sheathless microfluidic imaging flow cytometry platform integrating stroboscopic illumination with high-speed fluorescence and bright-field microscopy (Figure 8).
-The system enables blur-free imaging, fluorescence quantification, and subcellular localization down to 500 nm, with throughputs exceeding 60,000 and 400,000 cells per second for fluorescence and bright-field detection, respectively.
+Yuan et al. developed a microfluidic imaging flow cytometry platform combining high-speed fluorescence and bright-field microscopy (Figure 8).
+The authors used a method that generates elasto-inertial 3D blur-free images of objects moving at high linear velocities.
+The system enabled subcellular localization down to 500 nm, with throughputs exceeding 60,000 and 400,000 cells/sec for fluorescence and bright-field detection, respectively.
 The system supported detailed analysis of structures such as P-bodies and stress granules while remaining compact and cost-efficient [12].

 Tomography imaging techniques

-Tomography provides 3D microfluidic imaging by reconstructing cross-sectional images.
+Tomography provides 3D microfluidic imaging by reconstructing a large number of projections while the sample is rotated.
 It allows detailed observation of internal geometries and multiphase flows that are inaccessible to single-angle imaging.

 X-ray

-Synchrotron-based X-ray multi-projection imaging technique (XMPI) enables high-resolution, real-time 3D visualization of complex flow structures.
+Synchrotron-based X-ray multi-projection imaging (XMPI) captures multiple X-ray images from different angles at the same time, providing high-resolution, real-time 3D visualization of complex flow structures.

-Rosén et al. used XMPI to observe multiphase flows in real time.
-By splitting the synchrotron beam into angularly spaced projections and capturing them simultaneously, they achieved rotation-free 4D imaging (Figure 9).
-This approach tracked 3D particle positions and trajectories with millisecond and micrometer precision without disturbing flow dynamics [13].
+An example that highlights these advantages is the study by Rosén et al., who split the synchrotron beam into angular projections and captured them simultaneously, achieving rotation-free 4D imaging (Figure 9).
+The result was rotation-free 3D imaging with millisecond and micrometer precision, all without disturbing flow dynamics [13].

 Neutron tomography